Pages to look at before this one

 Tools of the trade:

-The aim of a poster is to convey information clearly in a printed format.
-The best way to get there is to use software that lets you organize information and print it nicely.
+You should use a tool that lets you organize information and print it nicely.
 So using a software made for detailed page layout, text flowing around images and handling of high-res pictures is best.
+I'm currently using Figma or Keynote.

 - If you have the Adobe Suite, InDesign is best.
 Scribus is a good Free Software alternative, LaTex is always here to help if you find a nice template.

-- You can also use a Vector Graphics tool like Illustrator or Inkscape.
+- You can also use a Vector Graphics tool like Figma, Illustrator or Inkscape.

 - On Macs, Omnigraffle does a great job and is much easier to learn; Pages comes with some very basic poster templates.
-On Windows, Power Point is widely used often for worst, it is really worth your time learning Scribus or Inkscape.
+Power Point is widely used often for the worst, it is really worth your time learning Scribus or Inkscape.
 On Linux go for Scribus, Latex or Inkscape.

 I tend to favor those over over lab exp.